open-access-policies/streaming/_trust_and_safety_policies/ts_pol_001.md

 ### 2. Scope

 This policy applies to all user-generated content on the video streaming platform including videos, comments, live streams, user profiles, and metadata.
-It covers all content moderation activities, automated systems, human review processes, and appeals procedures across all geographic regions where the Company operates.
+It covers all content moderation activities, automated systems, human review processes, and appeals procedures across all geographic regions where [Company Name] operates.

 ### 3. Policy